-Each row of seats onboard the train contains two seats divided by a central aisle.
-Couples and families are typically seated across the aisle from each other.
+Each row of seats onboard the train contains four seats divided by a central aisle.
+Multiple couples and families are typically seated across the aisle from each other in pairs of two seats.
 If you would prefer to be on the same side of the aisle, please let your booking agent or Rocky Mountaineer, Vacation Consultant know at the time of booking.

 The seats onboard are able to turn to face each other in a pod of four.
 While this can be convenient when travelling with small children, it does have a substantial impact on the amount of leg room available to share, and it inhibits you from using the seat back table trays.
 If you would like to know more about this, please enquire with your Guest Service Manager while travelling with us.

 One of the advantages of train travel is the spacious room afforded to all guests.
 GoldLeaf Service and SilverLeaf Service guests can enjoy fresh air outside their coaches.
 Access to the GoldLeaf Dome coach and adjacent vestibule is limited to guests reserving this service.
 Likewise for guests who reserve SilverLeaf Service.